Final Cut Studio 2: Moving on Stills

 Welcome, what's covered, and using the example files

-Hi!
-This is Larry Jordan and welcome to Final Cut Studio 2, Moving on Stills.
+- [Voiceover] Hi, this is Larry Jordan, and welcome to Final Cut Studio 2 Moving on Stills.
 What we're going to cover in this title is we'll show you how to prepare still images for video.
-I give you an illustration of a Final Cut Pro workflow for working with stills, which starts with importing images and building your sequences.
-Explain how to use the Motion tab.
-How to add keyframes.
-How to add Bezier curves and add transitions and compensate for the handles they create.
-Then we'll take a look at Motion and add a workflow for Motion, how to add images and build sequences which is totally different than Final Cut Pro.
+I'll give you an illustration of a Final Cut workflow for working with stills which starts with importing images and building your sequences.
+Explain how to use the motion tab, how to add key frames, how to add Bezier curves, and add transitions, and compensate for the handles they create.
+Then we'll take a look at motion, and add a workflow for motion.
+How to add images and build sequences, which is totally different than Final Cut Pro.

 Premiere Pro CC Essential Training (2014)1,784,172 Views